Love IS Hell: HOW RYAN ADAMS LOST IT ALL & WHAT IT WILL TAKE FOR HIM TO GET IT BACK

 We knew it was only a matter of time before #MeToo led a heart of darkness siege into the Mudshark / pre-teen obsessions of classic rock titans such as Led Zeppelin, but instead we received a litany of indie rock musicians tied up in the fray, as most of these older scoundrels got off completely (Page, Clapton, Townshend).

-Image result for isaac brock rape accusation There was an accusation against Modest Mouse front man Isaac Brock that nearly damaged the man's reputation, if it had actually been true (which it wasn't) and luckily Isaac hasn't let the lies derail a thing.
+There was an accusation against Modest Mouse front man Isaac Brock that nearly damaged the man's reputation, if it had actually been true (which it wasn't) and luckily Isaac hasn't let the lies derail a thing.

-The original lineup of female-male duo Crystal Castles broke up in 2015, but it took two years for singer Alice Glass's allegations of sexual and physical abuse against brooding-bearded sampler Ethan Kath (that began when she was only 15 to come out.
-But when they did, her words were stone cold truth and it hurt CC's brand, their fan base and empowered a lot of women (many others spoke out about Kath before and after Glass)
+The original lineup of female-male duo Crystal Castles broke up in 2015, but it took two years for singer Alice Glass's allegations of sexual and physical abuse against brooding-bearded sampler Ethan Kath (that began when she was only 15) to come out.
+But when they did, her words were stone cold truth and it hurt CC's brand, their fan base and empowered a lot of women (many others spoke out about Kath before and after Glass).

-Crystal Castles before the allegations / breakup
+Crystal Castles before the allegations / breakup |

 There was Swans' mastermind Michael Gira getting away with anal rape amid the male record collector man's world of indie blogs.